TigerVNC/tigervnc/README.rst

                 display, allowing it to be controlled via VNC.
 It is intended mainly as a demonstration of a simple VNC server.

+It also contains the following systemd service:

+* vncserver@.service - a service to start a user session with Xvnc and one of the desktop environments available on the system.

 ACKNOWLEDGEMENTS
 ================